-- Poor ventilation caused by dust accumulation in ventilation openings (intake, exhaust) can result in overheating and malfunction.
-These areas should be cleaned regularly. - · Do not scratch or hit the cabinet with your fingers or any hard objects - · Contact your dealer for cleaning the inside of the projector.
+- Poor ventilation caused by dust accumulation in ventilation openings (intake, exhaust, also at the bottom of the projector) can result in overheating and malfunction.
+These areas should be cleaned regularly. - Do not scratch or hit the cabinet with your fingers or any hard objects - Contact your dealer for cleaning the inside of the projector.